Abdelhamid-El-rashidy/RGBit/README.md

 # RGBit

-RGBit is a Comprehensive image processor desktop application with **24** filters built using **C++ and the Qt Framework**, featuring tools for filtering, blurring, and image transformations such as brightness, contrast, and color adjustments — similar to photo editors like Pixlr or Photoshop.
+RGBit is a Comprehensive image processor desktop application with **24** filters built using **C++ and the Qt Framework**, featuring tools for effects, blurring, and image transformations, and color adjustments.

 ---
 ![RGBit](images/Interface.png)